Center for Teaching and Learning

 “Who dares to teach must never cease to learn.”- John Cotton Dana

-The Center for Teaching and Learning (CTL) of Delaware State University maintains a focus on linking professional development to university improvement.
-Its principle mission is to strengthen and support academic programs that improve teaching and learning across all mediums of education for instructors and students by providing ongoing faculty support services.
+The Center for Teaching and Learning (CTL) of Delaware State University maintains a commitment to linking professional development to university improvement.
+Its principal mission is to strengthen and support academic programs that improve teaching and learning across all mediums of education for instructors and students by providing ongoing faculty support services.
 The CTL has expanded its mission and goals by providing professional development services to university faculty and staff that will support the university’s institutional goal of student success.
-These services include Professional Development services (workshops, trainings, and sponsorships for professional travel), Mini-Grant opportunities, Promotion & Tenure tips and assistance, and teaching assistance for faculty and adjunct professors; all of which allow university faculty to strengthen their teaching efforts through research-based methodologies, professional development experiences, advanced studies and assessment practices that lead to improved teaching and student learning.
+These services include Professional Development services (workshops, training, and sponsorships for professional travel), Mini-Grant opportunities, Promotion & Tenure tips and assistance, and teaching assistants for faculty and adjunct professors; all of which allow university faculty to strengthen their teaching efforts through research-based methodologies, professional development experiences, advanced studies and assessment practices that lead to improved teaching and student learning.

 The CTL serves as a supportive resource for faculty and adjunct professors of Delaware State University and is devoted to enhancing the quality of instruction delivered by knowledgeable faculty.
-Its diligent efforts continue to support the following institutional goals:
+Its diligent efforts continue to support the following institutional goals of PRIDE 2020:

 Workshops & Trainings

 The Center for Teaching and Learning (CTL) offers a variety of Professional Development opportunities for university faculty, adjuncts, teaching assistants and specific staff members through workshops and trainings related to teaching, learning and assessment.
 Upcoming events will be posted under Trainings & Events.
 If you are interested in facilitating a workshop for the CTL or if you have a workshop suggestion, please contact us at CTL [at] desu.edu.